mindspore-lab/mindone/examples/stable_diffusion_xl/GETTING_STARTED.md

 }
 ```

 To save the time of scanning all data, you should prepare a data description json file ahead following the above format (recording num of samples for each tar file in `nsamples`).
-Then parse the prepare json file to the loader via the `shardlist_desc` argument, such as
+Then parse the prepared json file to the loader via the `shardlist_desc` argument, such as

 ```yaml
     dataset_config: